gastonortiz/eleks-interview-exercise/README.md

 2. How to see the coverage report of the tests
 3. What errors will be shown

+If you're looking for the general design document, please check [this](/docs/Design.pdf).

 Alright, let's get started!

 ## How to run the application